mozilla-l10n/documentation/products/firefox_android/localize_android.md

 This means that you will be able to download a build on your Android device to test your locale.
 Please note that at this point, your locale still isn't shipping on official Firefox for Android builds.
 That will come later.

 ## Considerations for brand new locales that have no Desktop version yet
-If you have not already launched Firefox Desktop in your language, then you are probably missing some important pieces, such as a search engine.
+If you have not already launched Firefox Desktop in your language, then you are probably missing some important pieces, such as search engines.

-Bugs will need to be filed, which can be done by following filing out the form here: https://l10n.mozilla.org/bugs/new-locale
+Bugs will need to be filed by l10n-drivers, and done by following filing out the form here: https://l10n.mozilla.org/bugs/new-locale

-Please read the [Firefox Desktop section](/products/firefox_desktop/setup_searchplugins.md) for more details on how to add search plugins.
+Please read the [Firefox Desktop section](/products/firefox_android/setup_searchplugins.md/) for more details on how to add search plugins.

-Once you have finished localization work on Android and your locale is up on single-locale builds, you may now move to [the testing phase](/products/firefox_android/testing_android/).
+Once you have finished localization work on Android and your locale is up on single-locale builds, you may now move to [the testing phase](/products/firefox_android/testing_android.md/).